Fabulous After 40 fan Sara Ehrlich sent me this cute photo of herself decked out in winter white that she recently posted on her 40+ style blog.

 It’s hard to get that stereotypical image out of our heads of a woman, dressed head- to- toe in summer whites, strolling along the beach with the with the deep blue ocean in the background.
 No wonder we ask ourselves, “Is it o.k. to wear white in winter?”

 One way to make white feel right in winter is to pair white with black.
 Now at first, this may seem horribly wrong, but it’s actually very modern and fresh.
 Mix a soft white cashmere sweater with a pair of black skinny jeans, and a pair of grey suede booties, or try an all-white knit dress with opaque black hose, high black boots and a black jacket.
 Still feels weird?
 Read on..

 3. Go for off Whites

 One reason that all white, black and white, or white plus any other color in winter may seem odd is that you are still thinking stark white.
 To look wow in white in winter, I suggest you try wearing softer shades of white.
-These look warmer and weightier and add depth to your look.
-(Not to mention creamy whites don’t wash you out the way bright white does).
+Why?

 4. Vary the Texture